Eurysticta reevesi

 commonly known as a Queensland pin.

 It has only been recorded from Central Queensland, Australia, where it inhabits pools in rivers.
 It is a small to medium-sized damselfly, pale brown in colour with a dark band across its body.

+Etymology

+The genus name Eurysticta is derived from the Greek εὐρύς (eurys, "wide" or "broad") and στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa within the subfamily Isostictinae.

+In 2001, Günther Theischinger named this species reevesi, an eponym honouring Deniss Reeves (1933–2017), foundation president of the Australian Dragonfly Society, who first drew attention to the existence of a species of Eurysticta in Queensland.